|George Washington's inkwell in |

 Some skeptics rained on this parade in the early 1900s.
 They raised questions about the connection between the American flag and Washington's arms.
 A century later, on the website of the authoritative American Heraldry Society, appears this statement by Joseph McMillan, Director of Research for the Society, dismisses what was once conventional wisdom:

 Why does Mr. McMillan want to place himself out there on such an unsafe, frail limb?
 Because many shreds of evidence are in plain sight.
 They just don't fit with some people's idea of who George Washington was or who they want him to be.
 The dominant prejudice seems to be our wish to remember George Washington as a man of the people, not an aristocrat:

 - During the time of George Washington, his love of his family arms might have had to be disguised from the hothead rebels of New England who were opposed to aristocrats in the Mother Country or the colonies.

 - The influence his family arms had on the design of the flag might not therefore have been helpful.
 (See #7 below for my take on the Betsy Ross story as misdirection.)

 - Washington did not want to become a U.S. monarch, when the monarchy in England was the enemy.
-(Postscript 2017: We may look at monarchy differently in 2017 as we see the placid Queen of England giving continuity and dignity to her country and the Commonwealth that looks up to her, and the United States loses its way.)
+(Postscript 2017: We may look at monarchy differently these days as we see the placid Queen of England giving continuity and dignity to her country and the Commonwealth that looks up to her, while the United States loses its way.)

 Does it matter whether Washington's arms contributed to the creation of the Stars and Stripes?
 Yes, it does.
-When the full story is told, it helps us appreciate Washington's greatness, and why he was first among the Founding Fathers.
+When the full story is told, it helps us appreciate Washington's greatness, why he was first among the Founding Fathers.
 It gives us some strong insights into how he looked at the world and how he wanted to be perceived.
 He was both a man of his times and a man for all times.

 Seven Shreds of Evidence